 Read more on Cost Cap in Facebook Help Center

-Important: Facebook measures your average cost per action based on 1-day or 7-day post-click attribution windows (depending on which you choose to optimize for during Campaign creation) in ads reporting.
+ℹ️ Note: Facebook measures your average cost per action based on 1-day or 7-day post-click attribution windows (depending on which you choose to optimize for during Campaign creation) in ads reporting.
 If you're not using a 1-day or 7-day post-click attribution window in your ads reporting, the results you see might not match the delivery you're getting.
-Learn how to change your attribution window.

 Lowest Cost with Bid Cap